hadi2905/python-exploration/README.md

 # python-exploration
 Python Coding

-I'll try to combine investigation of python and usage of git
+Serves for the investigation of some python concepts and usage of git